jackyzha0/quartz/content/_index.md

 ---
-title: 🪴 Quartz 3.3
+title: Year 11 Atar Notes
 enableToc: false
 ---

-Host your second brain and [digital garden](https://jzhao.xyz/posts/networked-thought) for free.
+Hi!
+This is a website I made as a side project!
+Thanks to Thomas Han and Edward Hunyh for helping! [digital garden](https://jzhao.xyz/posts/networked-thought) for free.
 Quartz features

 1. Extremely fast natural-language [[notes/search]]
 2. Customizable and hackable design based on [Hugo](https://gohugo.io/)